Updated 6 May 2021

 If you have a physical or mental illness, condition or disability that makes wearing a mask unsuitable, please call your Nursing team before coming to the clinic to arrange an exemption.

 All other COVID cautions remain in place.
 When you arrive at any Genea clinic, you will be asked whether you have any influenza like illness or acute respiratory symptoms such as a cough, shortness of breath or a sore throat.
+You’ll also be asked to check the list of COVID-19 case locations to ensure you haven’t been to any of the affected venues.

 If you answer “No”, your temperature will be checked by a Genea staff member using a contactless forehead thermometer.
 If your temperature is below 37.5 you will be provided a sticker to apply to your clothing indicating you have passed our screening and granted access to the clinic.
 Please ensure this sticker remains on during your stay at the clinic.